 Disconnect From Regular Utilities

-Disconnect from your normal source of power before powering household appliances with your generator.
+Disconnect from your normal source of power before powering household or RV appliances with your generator.
 This protects appliances from damage when power returns and eliminates the possibility of your generator sending power down utility lines, affecting workers attempting to repair an outage.

 Plug Appliances Directly into the Generator